spatialmodel/inmap/README.md

 		* Particulate nitrate (`pNO3`)
 		* Particulate ammonium (`pNH4`)
 		* Secondary organic aerosol (`SOA`)
 	* Populations of different demographic subgroups are in units of people per grid cell.
-The included populations may vary but in the default dataset as of this writing the groups included are:
+The included populations may vary depending on input data, but in the default dataset as of this writing the groups included are:
 	  * total population (`TotalPop`)
-      * people identifying as black (`Black`), asian  (`Asian`), latino (`Latino`), native american or american indian (`Native`), non-latino white (`WhiteNoLat`) and everyone else (`Other`).
+	  * people identifying as asian (`Asian`), black (`Black`), latino (`Latino`), native american or american indian (`Native`), and non-latino white (`WhiteNoLat`).
+	* Mortality rates for the total population and/or different demographic subgroups, which can be used to perform health impact calculations, are in units of deaths per year per 100,000 people.
+Each mortality rate is mapped to a corresponding population group in the configuration file, e.g. `TotalPop = "AllMort"`.
+The included mortality rates may vary depending on input data, but in the default dataset as of this writing baseline mortality rates are included for the following groups:
+		* total poplation (`AllMort`)
+		* people identifying as asian (`AsianMort`), black (`BlackMort`), latino (`LatinoMort`), native american or american indian (`NativeMort`), and non-latino white (`WhNoLMort`).
-    * Numbers of deaths attributable to PM<sub>2.5</sub> in each of the populations are obtained by defining an expression in the configuration file based on the variables `TotalPM25`, `MortalityRate`, and the population variable of interest.
-For example, deaths among the total population could be calculated with the following entry in the configuration file: `TotalPopD = "coxHazard(loglogRR(TotalPM25), TotalPop, MortalityRate)"`.
+	* Numbers of deaths attributable to PM<sub>2.5</sub> in each of the populations are obtained by defining an expression in the configuration file based on the variables `TotalPM25`, the population variable of interest, and the overall or population-specific mortality rate.
+For example, deaths among the total population could be calculated with the following entry in the configuration file: `TotalPopD = "coxHazard(loglogRR(TotalPM25), TotalPop, AllMort)"`.
 Numbers of deaths are measured in units of deaths/year.
-    * Baseline mortality rate in units of deaths per year per 100,000 people (`MortalityRate`), which can be used for performing alternative health impact calculations.

 ### Running the preprocessor